Welcome to today's edition of the Rush 24-7 podcast.

 It could well be the event.

-What what's gonna happen to your attitude then?
+What's going to happen to your attitude then?

 See, the tipping point has to have a substantive result.

-There is that's true.
+Well, that's true.

 He has influenced people.

-I mean, you've seen it.
+I mean, you've seen.

 Oh, it's incredible.

-There's so much going on in this campaign and you know, I I've I was just my attention was just brought via email to yet another conservative uh writer at a popular well-known conservative website writing about how these conservatives supporting Trump are being bamboozled and they're they're throwing away their principles, supporting Trump because Trump isn't a conservative.
+You know, my attention was just brought via email to yet another conservative writer at a popular or well-known conservative website writing about how these conservatives supporting Trump are being bamboozled and they're throwing away their principles, supporting Trump because Trump isn't a conservative.

-Yesterday or the day before it was a really vicious piece, which I've got here in the Wall Street Journal by a guy named Brett Stevens who said if you're not appalled by Donald Trump, you are appalling.
+Yesterday or the day before, it was a really vicious piece, which I've got here in the Wall Street Journal by a guy named Brett Stevens, who said, if you're not appalled by Donald Trump, you are appalling.

 That's how it opened.